 Before moving to a description of Le Morte Darthur explicitly, I will first highlight another attribute of the semiotic square that makes it especially useful for my purposes.
 The square itself is a mixture of the logic and the semantics—what one might call the form and the content.
 The positioning of formal notations--S, non S, ~S and ~(non S)—is a function of logic; one must be able to identify elements that are in logical relations of contrariness and contradiction.
-In the introduction to Greimas’ book Structural Semantics: An Attempt at a Method, Schleifer explains, “The semiotic square is a logical mapping out of structural possibilities: for any content which can be understood as itself analyzable into binary oppositions (S vs. non S), the square, repeated and superimposed, will exhaust the logical structural relations between its minimal elements” (Schleifer, xxxiii).
+In the introduction to Greimas’s book Structural Semantics: An Attempt at a Method, Schleifer explains, “The semiotic square is a logical mapping out of structural possibilities: for any content which can be understood as itself analyzable into binary oppositions (S vs. non S), the square, repeated and superimposed, will exhaust the logical structural relations between its minimal elements” (Schleifer, xxxiii).
 Yet the square is not entirely focused on logical mapping: it also includes an emphasis on semantics as well.
-Schleifer mentions that, “[the square] situates semantics in time as a function of discourse in ways that phonology… is not so situated: it reinforces the central importance of the semantic level” (Schleifer, xxxii).
+Schleifer mentions that “[the square] situates semantics in time as a function of discourse in ways that phonology… is not so situated: it reinforces the central importance of the semantic level” (Schleifer, xxxii).
 Greimas presents the square first as a logical model, and then as a meaning-bearing tool.
-The result, according to Fredric Jameson, is “the semantic or semiotic structures in Greimas’s scheme seem to map out what he takes to be the logical structure of reality itself, and stand as fundamental categories of that reality, whatever its historical form…” (Jameson, 46-47).
-The attributes that Jameson identified, thus inspiring him to use the square to direct his literary readings, have inspired me as well and one of my goals in this project is to use logical structure to help reveal deeper meaning, not only in Malory’s text but in the organization of what I am calling the “Medieval individual.”
+Fredric Jameson identifies the result: “the semantic or semiotic structures in Greimas’s scheme seem to map out what he takes to be the logical structure of reality itself, and stand as fundamental categories of that reality, whatever its historical form” (Jameson, 46-47).
+Jameson was inspired to use the square to direct his literary readings.
+It has inspired me as well, and one of my goals in this project is to use logical structure to help reveal deeper meaning, not only in Malory’s text but in the organization of what I am calling the “medieval individual.”

 Using the square begins with a somewhat arbitrary decision about the subject to direct one’s analysis; for my purposes, I am looking at the narrative of Le Morte Darthur.
-The first and most obvious component within Malory’s story is the group of knights themselves, which is what I have chosen as my starting point, although I could have just as easily turned to the King, the Round Table, monarchy, or Medieval men.
+The first and most obvious component within Malory’s story is the group of knights themselves, which is what I have chosen as my starting point, although I could have just as easily turned to the King, the Round Table, monarchy, or medieval men.
 Ultimately it is the knights’ successes or failures which set the tone for the system as a whole, however, and although they are expected to internalize the will of another, their actions are the true determiners of the Round Table’s success.
 In many ways, the court rests upon the shoulders of one man, but who he is depends on how one chooses to look: Arthur makes the decisions, Launcelot is his most valuable knight, the main actor of any episode carries the weight of the community and is the sole focus of the audience.
-Therefore, the individual becomes the first actor that one must contend with to better grasp the system, and as an extension, will also be the foundation of my analysis.
+Therefore, the individual becomes the first actor that one must contend with to better grasp the system and, as an extension, will also be the foundation of my analysis.